Druggist/minor-uni-projects/README.md

-#DAG
+#DAG & Hamilton, Euler algorithms
-Simple program measuring creation and sort times of various directed asynchronus graph implementations.
++ Measuring creation and sort times of various directed asynchronus graph implementations.
++ Measuring times of finding paths and cycles with Hamilton and Euler algorithms.